jordanconway/puppet-rdiff_backup/README.md

 #####`remote_path`
 The remote path on the rdiff server where backups will live - this should not be changed.
 Type String(absolute_path), Default value: $::rdiff_backup::client::remote_path

+#####`excludespecialfiles`
+Option to add/remove --exclude-special-files to not include special files (all device files, fifo files, socket files, and symbolic links).
+Type Boolean, Default value: true

+#####`includesymboliclinks`
+Option to add/remove --include-symbolic-links to backup symlinks, use with excludespecialfiles to maintain symlinks.
+Type Boolean, Default value: true

+#####`noeas`
+Option to add/remove --no-eas to disable backup of Extended Atributes.
+Type Boolean, Default value: true

 #####`exclude`
 String of single or Array of multiple file/directory paths to exclude from the backup path.
 Type Array/String, Default value: undef